nicolasmira101/Information-security/Google-cybersecurity/Manage-security-risks/README.md

 5. Assess: determine if established controls are implemented correctly.
 6. Authorize: being accountable for the security and privacy risks that may exist in an organization.
 7. Monitor: be aware of how systems are operating.

+## Frameworks and Controls

+## Frameworks

+- Organizations use security frameworks as a starting point to create their own security policies and processes.
+- **Security frameworks** are guidelines used for building plans to help mitigate risks and threats to data and privacy.
+- People are the biggest threat to security.
+- Frameworks can be used to create plans that increase employee awareness and educate them.

+## Security controls